 So you’re thinking about getting a small camper to haul on your Toyota Tacoma pickup truck.
 You’re not alone.
 Others have purchased or are thinking about purchasing a camper to put on their Toyota Tacoma pickup too.
 If you already own a “Taco” you chose well.
 The Tacoma’s rugged good looks, reliability and features have made it the best selling mid-size truck the last decade.
 The 2019 Toyota Tacoma continues this excellence with a powerful 3.5L V6 engine that generates an impressive 278 horsepower and 265 pound-feet of torque, a superb six-speed automatic transmission, an unrivaled OEM suspension, and a hefty payload rating of up to 1,620 pounds depending on options.
 The Tacoma 4×4 TRD trims are even better for off-road adventures and feature Bilstein shocks, Crawl Control, an electronic locking rear diff, Multi-Terrain Select, 16-inch wheels, Goodyear Wrangler All-Terrain Kevlar-line off-road tires, and special fender flares.
 Even though the Toyota Tacoma comes in 5-foot and 6-foot beds, we recommend buying a Tacoma with the 6-foot bed because it offers more space and a higher payload rating, essential factors for those shopping for a small camper.
+Remember, you saw this comprehensive, well-researched list here first, well before Internet copycats with nearly identical lists publish theirs.
 So without further adieu, here are the 6 Best Campers For the Toyota Tacoma.

 1. Kimbo 6